aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-formatting/conditional-formatting/generate-conditional-formatting-databars-images/_index.md

 {{% /alert %}}

-The following sample code generates the DataBar image of cell C1.
-First, it accesses the format condition object of the cell, and then from that object, it accesses the [**DataBar**](https://reference.aspose.com/cells/go-cpp/databar/) object and uses its [**ToImage()**](https://reference.aspose.com/cells/go-cpp/databar/toimage/) method to generate the image of the cell.
-Finally, it saves the image on disk.
+The following sample code generates the DataBar image for cell C1.
+First, it accesses the format condition object of the cell, and then, from that object, accesses the [**DataBar**](https://reference.aspose.com/cells/go-cpp/databar/) object and uses its [**ToImage()**](https://reference.aspose.com/cells/go-cpp/databar/toimage/) method to generate the image of the cell.
+Finally, it saves the image to disk.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-GenerateConditionalFormattingDatabarsImages.go" >}}